-In 1985, when our founder Tom Stemberg wasn’t able to find a replacement printer ribbon on a holiday weekend, he came up with a way to make office supplies more accessible — and affordable.
-Now, Staples is about much more than paper clips and pens.
-And to realize our vision of becoming the world’s most trusted source for office solutions, we’ve put our trust in our associates – that’s what we call the dedicated people at the very heart of Staples.
+In 1985, when our founder Tom Stemberg wasn’t able to find a replacement printer ribbon on a holiday weekend, he came up with a way to make office supplies more accessible —and affordable.
+He opened the very first Staples in Brighton, Massachusetts.
+And since then, our associates have been the backbone of Staples success.

-Every one of our Sales associates goes the extra mile to create an in-store shopping experience that’s head and shoulders above the competition.
-From associates in Sales to Copy & Print Specialists and Store Managers, it takes all kinds of talented people to create an easy shopping experience for our customers.
+Our sales associates go the extra mile to create an in-store shopping experience that’s head and shoulders above the competition.
+From associates in Technology Services to Copy & Print Specialists, it takes all kinds of talented people to create an easy and rewarding shopping experience for our customers.

 I’ve been with Officenet since it was founded in 1997, when we began with just two incredibly ambitious entrepreneurs and 14 associates.
 Fast forward to today, and we’re a key player in the global office supplies industry.

 In 2012, I’ll be celebrating 15 years with the company.
 I’ve gone from a Key Account Manager to a member of the Executive Committee of Staples Argentina.
 I’m proud to say that I’ve built the MIS & Business Intelligence department from the ground up — and we’re now the most efficient and trusted source of information analysis and reporting in Argentina.